 5. Establish a buddy system

 If your kids are old enough to want a little independence, set up a buddy system with friends.
 Make sure your kids know that they’re in charge of looking out for one another and alerting an adult immediately if something happens.

 6. When possible, keep kids near a lifeguard

 Swimming near lifeguards means help won’t ever be too far away, and professional eyes are always watching out for your little ones.
 Lifeguards undergo rigorous training to receive their certification.

 Depending on area requirements, some trainees learn to dive 10–12 feet underwater and retrieve a 10-pound weight.
 Many also have to tread water for two minutes and easily swim 300–500 yards without fatigue.

 Suffice it to say, lifeguards have the training to rescue people in distress and enforce pool safety rules.

 There’s no such thing as being too safe around water.
 Consider buying some of the following water safety supplies to keep your kids secure when playing in the ocean, pool, or lake.

-Pool Gates, Nets, and Covers: Most states have laws about fencing off pools, but even if yours doesn’t, you should still install a fence or secure pool cover at your home.
-Verify that whatever option you choose is able to bear enough weight to keep your child safe.
+Pool gates, nets, and covers: Most states have laws about fencing off pools, but even if yours doesn’t, you should still install a fence or secure pool cover at your home.
+Verify that whatever option you choose can bear enough weight to keep your child safe.

-Wearable Alarm Bracelets: You can buy a GPS bracelet for your kids and set safe perimeter zones around the pool.
-That way, if they get too close to the water, you’ll get an alert so you can save them from danger.
+Wearable alarm bracelets: You can buy a GPS bracelet for your kids and set safe perimeter zones around the pool.
+That way, if they get too close to the water, you get an alert to save them from danger.